When Children Are Patients

 This comprehensive team administers the most current technologies and treatments, while remaining sensitive to the emotional and psychological needs of children of all ages.
 Each child who enters the hospital will receive quality, family-centered medicine integrated with positive and holistic care.
 Your expertise as a parent is respected as a highly valued part of your child’s total care.

-Emerson’s Department of Pediatrics is privileged to have over 35 experienced pediatricians and five pediatric hospitalists on the medical staff, plus an affiliation with Mass General for Children and a neonatologist from Massachusetts General Hospital.
+Emerson’s Department of Pediatrics is privileged to have 34 experienced pediatricians and five pediatric hospitalists on the medical staff, plus an affiliation with Mass General for Children and a neonatologist from Massachusetts General Hospital.

 These board-certified pediatricians primarily focus on the medical care of hospitalized patients, including those in the Emergency Department.
 Hospitalists do not have a medical practice outside of Emerson so they are able to focus all of their attention on children in the hospital, assuring that your child can receive immediate, expert attention 24 hours a day.